Gesee-y/Cruise.jl/README.md

 - [NodeTree.jl](https://github.com/Gesee-y/NodeTree.jl): Tree manipulation to create `SceneTree`s and any parent–child relationship.

 - [EventNotifiers.jl](https://github.com/Gesee-y/EventNotifiers.jl): A reactive module.
 It allows you to create events with a Godot-like syntax (`@Notifyer MY_EVENT(x::Int)`) and manipulate them by modifying their states in an OpenGL-like manner.
 Features include easy traceability, support for synchronous and asynchronous callbacks, parent–child relationships, state serialization/deserialization, and more.

+- [Crates.jl](https://github.com/Gesee-y/Crates.jl): An asset loader and manager.
+It offers an easy-to-extend interface to load any type of file and manage their lifecycle.
+Hot reloading is in progress.

+- **Cruise.jl**: The package itself offers several tools and utilities, such as a plugin system to add your own plugins and manage their lifecycle in the game loop, a `@gameloop` macro.
+Provides utilities like do while loops, dynamic structs and more.

 ### Swappable Modules